 As prices drop and popularity rises, more and more people will be looking for simple installation solutions.
-ServiceLive Direct, a DBA of Sears, Roebuck and Company, connects customers with qualified service providers to facilitate smooth, reliable, and convenient installation of home improvement and upgrade projects.
+ServiceLive, a wholly owned subsidiary of Sears Holdings, connects customers with qualified service providers to facilitate smooth, reliable, and convenient installation of home improvement and upgrade projects.

 There is no requirement that you purchase your products through Sears.
 You may provide your own home automation devices, or feel free to choose from our wide selection of quality products in the Sears Connected Solutions Store.